-While 3PL is generally aware of the market conditions and sales estimation for the buyers products he stands to make a gain when the sales shoot up.
-Buyer on the other hand would find it easier to account the cost as a standard percentage of the sales turnover without having to get into other operational details.
+While 3PL is aware of the market conditions and sales estimation for the buyers products he stands to make a gain when the sales shoot up.
+Buyer, on the other hand, would find it easier to account the cost as a standard percentage of the sales turnover without having to get into other operational details.

-Large size projects which are dedicated and setup as per a buyers requirement are normally run based on Cost plus model.
+Large size projects that are dedicated and setup as per a buyers requirement are normally run based on Cost Plus model.
 As the name suggests, the pricing mechanism involves estimating the total cost of running operations and profit as a Management Fee which is fixed as a percentage of the total cost.

-This costing method works well when the project size is huge and operations include multiple transactions and value added activities within the warehouse.
+This costing method works well when the project size is huge and operations include multiple transactions and value-added activities within the warehouse.
 A large size warehousing project calls for huge investments to create the building and infrastructure.
 The build may have to be built or may be hired by paying a security deposit.
-Infrastructure investments would include racking or shelving systems, material handling equipments including Forklifts, Reach Trucks, Dock levelers etc, conveyer or any other equipment needed.
-IT infrastructure can include cost of hardware including servers, desktops, laptops, printers, RF equipment etc.
+Infrastructure investments would include racking or shelving systems, material handling equipment including Forklifts, Reach Trucks, Dock levelers, etc., conveyer or any other equipment needed.
+IT infrastructure can include cost of hardware including servers, desktops, laptops, printers, RF equipment, etc.

-In view of the size of the project and the investments involved, the contract or project is awarded for 3 years with two extensions of one year each.
+Given the size of the project and the investments involved, the contract or project is awarded for three years with two extensions of one year each.
 This helps the 3PL to amortize the investments over the contract period.